gonzalezrostani/Assignment-6/labNotes.md

 * Once you completed the mandatory steps such as defining a name you will be able to press the button _Create repository_

 ### Pushing your local repository to _GitHub_
-Now, you have a local git repository in your computer, and you also a repository in you GitHub account.
-The next step is to connect this two things.
-For dooing this, we are going to use _git remote_ and _push_.
+Now, you have a local git repository in your computer, and another one your GitHub account.
+The next step is to connect these two things.
+For doing this, we are going to use _git remote_ and _push_.

 ```